 16. But the earth helped the woman, and the earth opened its mouth and swallowed up the river that the Dragon spewed out of his mouth.

-17. And then, the Dragon was enraged over the woman, and went away to make war against the remnant of her offspring, those who keep the commandments of God and have the witness of Jesus.
+17. And the Dragon was furious because of the woman, and went to make war against the remnant of her offspring, those who keep the commandments of God and have the witness of Jesus.

 ¶1.
 And I stood upon the sand of the sea.
 And I saw, coming up out of the sea, a Beast with ten horns and seven heads, and upon his horns were ten crowns, and on his heads were names of blasphemy.